‘Just a cast away. An island lost at sea-oh. Another lonely day, no-one here but me-oh’

 - There isn’t the same level of nurture and training as in an office

 - There’s a lack of community and team ethic

 With all this negativity I was ready to send my ‘SOS to the world’.
 But, the more I experienced how we do things, the more Articulate set my mind at ease.
+I began to feel like yes, I HAD managed to get the job I wanted.
 These burning worries were a distant memory when I learned more about the way we work.

 Work/life balance: Using remote working to our advantage